-1 The mean was calculated without including the 'I don't know' option.
+1 The mean was calculated without including the “I don’t know” option.

-* Opposite questions.
-The data are presented in reverse rank order.
+* Opposite questions; the data are presented in reverse rank order.

-To construct the behavior variable, we calculated the mean response of each participant without the 'I don't know' option and after reversing the scale for question 6.
+To construct the behavior variable, we calculated the mean response of each participant without the “I don’t know” option and after reversing the scale for statement 6.
 The mean value of the variable was 3.35 (SD = 0.59).

 3.5.
-Accessibility of facilities to the place of residence
+Accessibility of facilities near participants’ place of residence

-The participants were asked about the proximity of 7 facilities to their residence.
-Table 5 shows the percentages of the respondents who stated that the facility exists near their home.
+The participants were asked about the proximity to their residence of seven types of facilities.
+Table 5 shows the percentages of respondents who stated that the given facility is available near their home.

 Table 5.
-Accessibility of the facility to the place of residence
+Accessibility of facilities near to participants’ place of residence.